Nexfinity/CakeyBot-Wiki/auto-responder.md

     * 10 - Wildcard Contains
 * Response
   * This is the response phrase for a trigger/command.
-  * It must be Base64 encoded and be less than 2,000 characters before Base64 encoding.
+  * It must be less than 2,000 characters.
 * Embed
   * This is an optional field for responses that use a Cakey Bot [custom embed](#custom-embeds).
 Embeds can only be used by Premium Servers regardless if a value is set here or not.
   * The URL must start with [https://cakey.bot/dashboard/public/embed-editor?data=](https://cakey.bot/dashboard/public/embed-editor)